How Deep Are Upper Kitchen Cabinets? A Complete Guide to Dimensions and Design

 Can Upper and Lower Cabinets Have the Same Depth?

-In most cases, upper cabinets and lower cabinets are not the same depth: However, some homeowners decide to make them have the same depth, which is common in modern or minimalist designs.
+In most cases, lower cabinets depth depends on how deep are upper kitchen cabinets.
+Usually, they are not the same depth: However, some homeowners decide to make them have the same depth, which is common in modern or minimalist designs.
 Another factor that can cause upper cabinets to appear different from lower cabinets is if the depth of the upper ones is equal to the depth of the lower ones and this results in a sleek appearance.
 Remember, however, that deeper upper cabinets limit the countertop area and make a kitchen seem even more confined in a small kitchen.

 Advantages of Matching Cabinet Depth